Krystle Matthews: South Carolina House race 2022

 In the 2022 general election, Matthews ran in two races simultaneously: the US Senate and the South Carolina House of Representatives races.
 She lost the Senate race to incumbent Tim Scott, and the South Carolina House of Representatives race to Republican challenger Jordan Pace.
+Matthews' 2022 simultaneous run in two races was mentioned in 2026 news coverage of the Special Republican Primary sparked by the death of US Senator Lindsey Graham during the 2026 United States Senate election in South Carolina.

 Personal life

 Matthews was born in Sandusky, Ohio and graduated from Sandusky High School in 1999.
 She currently resides in Ladson, South Carolina and has five children.
 She worked as an engineering planner until 2021.

 Electoral history

 South Carolina House of Representatives

 Matthews was the only Democrat in her district to run in 2018, so there was no Democratic primary.